adam-lafontaine/Cpp_Utilities/readme.md

 * libimage
-    * Basic image processing library using Boost GIL
+    * Basic image processing library using Boost GIL or stb_image
+    * Boost GIL
+        * C++17
         * Add _CRT_SECURE_NO_WARNINGS to Preprocessor Definitions in Visual Studio
         * Sequential and parallel for_each and transform algorithms
+    * stb_image
+        * C++17
+        * Similar interface to boost::gil::image_t and image_view_t
+        * Create an image object and load image data into it
+        * Image exposes begin and end pointers to raw memory
+        * Create a view from the image
+        * Process the view if operations are non-trivial

 * normalize
     * C++17